OGRECave/ogre/BuildingOgre.md

 Click *Finish*.
 CMake will now gather some information about your build environment and try to locate the dependencies.
 It will then show a list of build options.
-You can adjust the settings to your liking; for example unchecking any of the `OGRE_BUILD_XXX` options will disable that particular component from being built.
-Once you are satisfied, hit *Configure* again and then click on *Generate*.
+You can adjust the settings to your liking;
+- unchecking any of the `OGRE_BUILD_XXX` options will disable that particular component/ plugin from being built
+- `OGRE_CONFIG_XXX` on the other hand allows you to configure Core features e.g. threading or zip file support.
+- `OGRE_CONFIG_NODE_INHERIT_TRANSFORM` enables shearing and non-uniform scaling for Ogre::SceneNode.
+This requires slightly more storage and computation time.
+- `OGRE_PROFILING` add profiling instrumentation the ogre library.
+- `OGRE_PROFILING_REMOTERY_PATH` if set, Remotery is used for profiling instead of the Ogre internal profiler.
+- `OGRE_ASSERT_MODE` allows you to to disable all runtime assertion exceptions or turn them into calls to `std::abort`.
+- `OGRE_RESOURCEMANGER_STRICT` allows you to turn on resource lookup related quirks for pre ogre 1.10 compatibility.

+Once you are satisfied, hit
+*Configure* again and then click on *Generate*.
 CMake will then create the build system for you.